babylonchain/covenant-emulator/README.md

 created in [step](#configuration).
 Note that the `public-key` in the output should be used as one of the inputs of the genesis of the Babylon chain.
+Also, this key will be used to pay for the fees due to the daemon submitting signatures to Babylon.

 ## Start the daemon